Student Life

 • financial aid

-You’ll learn from expert presenters and have the opportunities to engage in live Q&A.
+You will learn from expert presenters and have the opportunity to engage in live Q&A.

 Virtual Writing Support

-If you are looking for support in writing a paper for a course or editing your college application essays, free Writing Center consultations are available to all Pre-College students.
-You’ll be paired with a Writing Associate to work on writing at any stage.
+If you are looking for support in writing a paper for a course or editing your college application essays, no-cost Writing Center consultations are available to all Pre-College students while enrolled in the program.
+You will be paired with a Writing Associate to work on writing at any stage.
 Writing Associates are friendly Brown graduate students who are trained to make suggestions that will help you in formulating, clarifying and elaborating on your ideas.
 Appointments are available virtually.
 Visit the Writing Center website for more information and to request an appointment.

 Accommodations

-Students may request reasonable accommodations based on a learning, psychological and/or physical disability, including medical conditions, temporary injuries and significant food allergies.
-Please be aware that all reasonable accommodation requests will be considered, however there may be limits to what can be provided without sufficient notice.
-We recommend indicating a need for an accommodation when completing your Medical Authorization and Health History Form.
+Students may request reasonable accommodations based on a learning, psychological, and/or physical disability, including medical conditions, temporary injuries, and significant food allergies.
+All reasonable accommodation requests will be considered; however, there may be limits to what can be provided without sufficient notice.

 Email Us